-Related work
+9 Related work

-Contizer and Sandholm prove that deciding if preference elicitation is over (that is, determining if the remaining votes can be cast so a given candidate does not win) is NP-hard for the STV rule (Conitzer & Sandholm 2002b).
+Contizer and Sandholm prove that deciding if preference elicitation is over (that is, determining if the remaining votes can be cast so a given candidate does not win) is NP-hard for the STV rule [3].
 For other common voting rules like plurality, Borda and the sequential majority rule, they show that it is polynomial to decide if preference elicitation is over.

-Konczak and Lang show that it is polynomial to compute possible and necessary winners for positional scoring voting rules like the Borda and plurality rule, as well as for a non-positional rule like Condorcet (Konczak & Lang 2005).
+Konczak and Lang show that it is polynomial to compute possible and necessary winners for positional scoring voting rules like the Borda and plurality rule, as well as for a non-positional rule like Condorcet [4].
 They argue that elicitation is over when the set of possible winners contains just the necessary winner.
 They also argue that if computing possible (resp., Condorcet) winners is polynomial, then constructive (resp., destructive) manipulation of the election is polynomial.

-Pini et al. prove that, for the STV rule, computing the possible and necessary winners is NP-hard (Pini et al. 2007).
+Pini et al. prove that, for the STV rule, computing the possible and necessary winners is NP-hard [8].
 In fact, they show it is NP-hard even to approximate these sets within some constant factor in size.
 They also give a preference elicitation procedure which focuses just on the set of possible winners.
-Lang et al. consider determining the winner for the sequential majority voting rule in the presence of uncertainty about the votes and agenda (Lang et al. 2007).
+Lang et al. consider determining the winner for the sequential majority voting rule in the presence of uncertainty about the votes and agenda [5].
 As mentioned earlier, the major difference is that this work starts from incomplete majority graphs whilst we start from incomplete profiles.
 The incomplete majority graph throws away information about the individual votes.
 For this reason, it may suggest candidates can win when they cannot.

-Finally, Conitzer and Sandholm show that, if the agenda is fixed, determining the weak winners is polynomial, but randomizing the agenda makes deciding the probability that a candidate wins (and thus manipulation) NP-hard (Conitzer & Sandholm 2002a).
+Finally, Conitzer and Sandholm show that, if the agenda is fixed, determining the weak winners is polynomial, but randomizing the agenda makes deciding the probability that a candidate wins (and thus manipulation) NP-hard [2].
 They also prove that constructive manipulation is intractable for the Borda, Copeland, Maximin and STV rules using weighted votes even with a small number of candidates.
 However, all of these rules are polynomial to manipulate destructively except STV.

-Conclusions
+10 Conclusions

 We have considered agents combining preferences using the sequential majority rule.
 We have studied the situation where agents may not have revealed all their preferences (either because we are still eliciting preferences or because of issues like privacy or communication cost).
 We have also considered uncertainty in how the voting rule is applied.
 In these settings, we have studied the computational complexity of computing whether a candidate must or can win.
 The following table summarizes the complexity results discussed in this paper.
 The table has one cell for each of the several notions of winners.
 Each row considers the same notion based either on an incomplete majority graph, on an incomplete profile.
-The new results are those appearing in the second column of the table.
-The results in the first column were presented in (Lang et al. 2007).
+The new results are those appearing in the second column of the table and in the last two rows of the first column.
+The other results in the first column were presented in [5].

 maj.graph profile

-WP P NP-hard
+WP Р NP-hard

-WC P P
+WC Р Р

-SC P P
+SC Р Р

 FWP NP-hard (with weighted maj.graph) NP-hard

+WAW Р -

+SAW Р -